cloudborg/cloudborg.github.io/content/blog/aws/aws-transit-gateway.md

 #### Why might I want to use Transit VPCs instead of Transit Gateways?

-Transit Gateways provide no capability to examine the content of transitive traffic.
+[AWS Transit Gateways](https://docs.aws.amazon.com/vpc/latest/tgw/what-is-transit-gateway.html) provide no capability to examine the content of transitive traffic.
 This would need to be done using EC2-hosted software in a transit VPC.

 - Transit VPCs are an un-managed option, requiring more effort from the customer to manage resources.